PowerDNS/pdns/pdns/README-dnsdist.md

    it might be confused by the fact that the source address will be the one from the `dnsdist` server.

-The first issue can be solved by routing SOA, AXFR and IXFR requests explicitely to the master:
+The first issue can be solved by routing SOA, AXFR and IXFR requests explicitly to the master:

 ```